 A promising system faces an uncertain future

-In September 2019, the Delegation of the European Union to the Republic of Moldova issued a EUR 1.2 million contract to an e-procurement company European Dynamics to finish the development of an e-procurement system in Moldova.
-Currently, the company is reviewing the functionality of the MTender pilot which was delivered with the EBRD’s assistance and is preparing a plan for further e-procurement implementation.
+In September 2019, the Delegation of the European Union to the Republic of Moldova issued an EUR 1.2 million contract to an eGP company European Dynamics to finish the development of an e-procurement system in Moldova.
+Currently, the company is reviewing the functionality which was delivered with the EBRD’s assistance and is preparing a plan for further e-procurement implementation.
 So it is unclear at this point whether MTender will be developed further or replaced by a new solution.

 Whatever comes next should build on the ODCS-based system which relies on the best principles of open government and guarantees complete transparency.
 It would be perverse if the EU’s intervention takes the country back to a closed solution.
 European Dynamics has experience in using the OCDS so we remain hopeful that this won’t happen and we will be watching closely (as will OGP).
 Providing fair and equal access to all stakeholders and developing and deploying all efficiencies of a fully functional electronic system will increase the number of participants and competition.

 It is also important to develop and embed monitoring tools for public procurement in everyday practices.
 As mentioned, MTender’s business intelligence tools are not yet publicly available.
-One of the activists was able to build his own prototype using the data from open contracting portal, but further work on this needs funding and support to be sustainable.
+CSOs have been able to build their own prototypes using the system’s API but these need funding and support to be sustainable.
 If the government wanted to have the broad anti-corruption and pro-competition impact of initiatives like ProZorro, it would need to provide for more sustained support and engagement of CSOs.
 Feedback mechanisms to act on complaints and reports of anomalies need to be embedded in government and fully resourced.
 It would also be very useful to publish some basic analytical dashboards for MTender data and grant public access to the existing internal business intelligence tools.

 Documenting and sharing good practices, including the value of the OCDS, and capitalizing on the progress should improve whatever comes next for the country.
 Given what’s at stake, everyone in the room will need to play their part and hopefully advance open contracting together.
 We hope that this blog contributes to starting that process and that Moldova continues to capitalize on its emerging openness, competition and value for money in public procurement.